Best Canned Meats To Add To Your Survival Pantry

 Many of us have tried canning fruits and vegetables at home.

-But we often hear you can’t can protein safely yourself.
+But we often hear you shouldn’t can protein yourself.

 The critical piece of equipment is a Pressure Canner.